SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UserDefinableApiEndpoint.md

 > [!WARNING]
 > The current feature is in preview and is not fully released yet.
 This feature should not be used in any staging or production environment.

-UserDefinableApiEndpoint is an extension module that runs an ASP .NET Core 5 web API.
+UserDefinableApiEndpoint is an extension module that runs an ASP.NET Core 5 web API.
 It handles the incoming API triggers over HTTP or HTTPS and sends the requests to the DataMiner agent(s) in a round robin-way.

 ## Install